 According to U.S. laws on tarmac delays, any delay of two hours or more requires special attention.
 Here’s a breakdown from the The U.S. Department of Transportation:

 There are, however, exceptions to these rules.
 The rules above do not apply in the following circumstances:

 If you’re stranded on the tarmac, keep the timing in mind.
-Once the delay hits 1-2 hours (depending on whether you’re on a U.S. or European flight), you should know what rights you have.
+Once the delay hits 1-2 hours (depending on whether you’re on a U.S. or European flight), you should know what air passenger rights you have.
 Are the flight attendants offering water?
 Are you being kept informed of the situation?
 If the answer to these questions is no, talk to the flight attendants and (kindly) remind them of your rights.

 If the tarmac delay extends beyond a few hours and you’re not given the option to deplane, then the airline is not complying with the law.
 (Review the bullet points above to see which timeframe applies to your flight.
 You could also review your airline’s contract of carriage for an update on their policy.)
 At that point, the airline can only keep you on the plane if it’s for safety reasons or to prevent a disruption of airport services.

 If you end up in a situation in which the airline is not compliant with the law, file a complaint:

 It may not be as easy as going through AirHelp to file a claim for compensation, but that doesn’t mean you shouldn’t fight for your rights when delayed on the tarmac!
 Air passenger rights are changing all the time and your diligence can impact that in a big way!

 Flight delays happen, but that doesn’t mean you have to accept them.
 You may be entitled to as much as €600 in compensation if your flight was delayed, cancelled or overbooked within the last five years.

 Pick up tips, tricks and good vibes from fellow travellers.